mizma/ani2xcurtk/README.md

 ### pack

-Package the `.png` files into `xcursor` theme.
+Package the `.png` files into `Xcursor` theme.

-`pack` will create different sizes of the image files using `ImageMagic` and map the typical Windows cursor package files to relevant Xcursor themes.
+`pack` will create different sizes of the image files using `ImageMagick` and map the typical Windows cursor package files to relevant `Xcursor` themes.

-Requires `xcursorgen` and `ImageMagic` to be installed and accessible in PATH
+Requires `Xcursorgen` and `ImageMagick` to be installed and accessible in PATH

 ~~~shell
 > a2xc getpng [OPTIONS] TARGET
 ~~~

 * TARGET
-  * directory containg directories with xcursor input png and config files
+  * directory containg directories with `Xcursor` input png and config files
 * -o, --output PATH
-  * output directory path to place the xcursor theme
+  * output directory path to place the `Xcursor` theme
 * -c, --config CFG
   * CFG: Path to Configuration File (default: ani2xcurtk.yml)
 * -v, --verbose